Georgy Semyonovich Gotua: Biography

-In 1909 Gotua served as a captain of an infantry reserve brigade, and participated in World War I.
+Gotua served in the Russo-Japanese War.
+Later he served in various military units in Central Asia, and was awarded the Order of the Rising Star by the Emir of Bukhara.

+With the outbreak of World War I, Captain Gotua, as part of the 8th Turkestan Rifle Regiment, was sent to the Russian North-Western Front of World War I. For participation in battles on the German-Russian front in 1915, was awarded orders and the Golden Weapon for Bravery (Saint George Sword).

-In the rank of captain of the 8th Turkestan Rifle Regiment, he was awarded the Cross of St. George.
-As part of the Russian Expeditionary Force in France, he fought in the territories of France and Germany.
-In 1916 he fought in France and, with the rank of lieutenant colonel, commanded a battalion of the 2nd special regiment of the 1st brigade (later colonel of the Special Brigade in France).
-Gotua commanded the Russian Legion.
+As part of the Russian Expeditionary Force in France, In 1916 he fought in France and, with the rank of lieutenant colonel, commanded a battalion of the 2nd special regiment of the 1st brigade (later colonel of the Special Brigade in France).
+For the last battle in the Russian army (early April 1917), colonel Gotua was awarded the Cross of St. George.
+However, the Expeditionary Corps suffered heavy losses, was transferred to a camp for reconstruction, but liquidated in the summer.

+Later George Gotua formed and then led a special Russian Legion.
 This unit, as part of the French Moroccan Division was the first of the allied armies to breach the Hindenburg Line.